famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 **MANAGE**screen use through plans, rules, and limits.

 * Be present and engaged when screens are used and, whenever possible, watch together and talk about the content.
-* Discourage media multitasking, especially during homework.
 * Learn about[parental controls and privacy settings](http://mediasmarts.ca/sites/mediasmarts/files/tip-sheet/tipsheet_parental_controls_0.pdf).
-* Obtain your child's or teen’s passwords and login information for devices and social media accounts, to help ensure safety online and to follow online profiles and activities if concerns arise.
-* Speak with children and teens about acceptable and unacceptable online behaviours.

 Encourage**MEANINGFUL**screen use, so that time spent online serves a purpose.